chajiiiii/Simon-Game/README.md

 }
 ```

-By adding & removing click event listener for color panels, I could make the player not able to click while the computer is showing the sequence, and make the player able to click afterwards.
+By adding & removing a click event listener for color panels, I could make the player not able to click while the computer is showing the sequence, and make the player able to click afterwards.
 If there are other ways of doing this task, I would like to learn more.
 <br><br>

 ### - Making render messages and buttons all in the circle in the middle.